Personal Injury Lawyer Scottsdale, AZ

 - They’re going to ask for a written statement, or to record a statement.
 They’re trying to find something to use against you—anything you say can be twisted and used against you, so do not talk to the insurance company; even your own.

-- They’re going to deny liability, totally or even partial.
+- They’re going to deny liability, totally or even partially.
 They want to place all the blame on you or a third party, it’s not their fault, they weren’t in the car, were they?
 This is a tactic used to try to break you down and is usually used in conjunction with various other tricks mentioned above.

-Contact Our Scottsdale Personal Injury Law Office
+Scottsdale Personal Injury Law FAQs

 8961 E. Bell Road, Suite 201 A Scottsdale, AZ 85260